kbase/auth2/README.md

 Self explanatory.

 /me
 User page.
+Update name and email address.

 /tokens
-List and create tokens.
+List, create, and revoke tokens.

 Note that the current UI is a minimal implementation for the purposes of testing.
 In many cases a manual refresh of the page will be required to see